Alex-King-1998/DjangoGamingBlog/README.md

 your internet browser by typing in the URL http://127.0.0.1:8000/.

 !IMPORTANT!
 Make sure Django is installed prior to accessing the server.

+Contributing
+Feel free to fork the repository and submit pull requests for improvements or bug fixes.

+License
+This project is licensed under the MIT License.